Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 This does not mean that you will never need anything again.
 Botulinum toxin, for example, is an excellent complement in the postoperative period to soften expression lines on the forehead and around the eyes, areas that the facelift does not directly treat.
 But the structural foundation of your face will be resolved for over a decade.

-The lifting addresses the middle and lower thirds of the face, as well as the neck.
+The facelift addresses the middle and lower thirds of the face, as well as the neck.
 Other areas can benefit from complementary procedures, which I perform at the same surgical time:

 Blepharoplasty: rejuvenating the gaze

 The eyelids account for about sixty percent of the impression of facial rejuvenation.
-Excess skin on the upper eyelids, fat bags on the lower eyelids, and deep dark circles can be corrected during the same surgery.
-The combination of lifting with blepharoplasty delivers a complete result that transforms the appearance.
+Excess skin on the upper eyelids, under-eye bags on the lower eyelids, and deep dark circles can be corrected during the same surgery.
+The combination of facelift with blepharoplasty delivers a complete result that transforms the appearance.

 Brow lift